patrikstaaf/todo-php/README.md

 As a user I'm able to read a welcome email when I've created a new account.

-As a user I'm able to reset my password via email.

 As a user I'm able to search for tasks.

 As a user I'm able to add hashtags to tasks and list all tasks with an specific hashtag.